tosin2013/openshift-virt-tekton-ref/docs/ollama-langchain.md

 ![20240304132211](https://i.imgur.com/NIf1jkW.png)

-The PipelineRun named "ollama-langchain-btpsj3" and is part of the "ollama-langchain" project (or namespace).
+The PipelineRun is named "ollama-langchain-btpsj3" and is part of the "ollama-langchain" project (or namespace).
 The goal, as mentioned, is to run "Ollama Langchain" on OpenShift in a virtual machine (VM).

 ![20240304123944](https://i.imgur.com/5y4plVG.png)

-The pipelien successfully completed.
+The pipeline successfully completed.
 The VM was created and the ollama server  was deployed in the VM.
 ![20240304125246](https://i.imgur.com/IFtK9id.png)

 Load the mistral model once you login to the VM using